 I grew up on the Mississippi gulf coast long before the casinos took possession of the beachfront.
 Late in my high school years I determined to pursue some mixture of business and theology for my life calling.
 That unlikely blend often confused me and certainly baffled my peers and mentors.
 But off I went.
 Two colleges and four graduate institutions later I was studied up and ready to roll.
 My goal was to become intellectually ambidextrous…in my left hand was some form of a theological book and in my right hand was the Harvard Business Review (or the like).

-It took a couple of years to find my particular lane on the career highway.
+It took a minute to find my particular lane on the career highway.
 You know, that lane that captures your passion, gifts, and calling all the while keeping your kids in shoes and your in-laws from putting you on the ‘Jimmy Buffet’ list.
 I had determined that by the time I was 35 I wanted to be totally in my zone and calling (I am a late bloomer.)
 My self-awareness grew and I learned that if you cut me down the middle you would discover a macro strategist, an encourager, a connector and a content developer.
-So finding a job to both fuel and platform those qualities was my locked-in target.
+So, finding a job to both fuel and platform those qualities was my locked-in target.
 And to my surprise, I actually hit my age 35 goal a few years early.
-Some 25 years ago, I formed a company with Tom, the twin brother I never had.
+Some 30 years ago, I formed a company with a friend and terrific business partner named Tom.
 After a year of scribbling on napkins over early morning breakfasts, we hit the gas and went for it.
 With the blessings of our wives we dove head first into launching a company called Cornerstone, which gave us the broadest horizon possible to chase our dreams and interests.

-Along the way we built an international consulting practice, spoke at some premiere venues in America, launched and sold a magazine called Life@Work, wrote a dozen books, worked with some remarkable companies and leaders across every imaginable industry, built a bank of airline miles, took a few great vacations and worked from some sweet office spaces.
+Along the way we built an international consulting practice, spoke at some premiere venues in America, launched and sold a magazine called Life@Work, wrote a dozen books, worked with some notable companies and leaders across every imaginable industry, built a bank of airline miles, took a few great vacations and worked in some sweet office spaces.

 But we also experienced a death of a dream, more than one financial drought, a few colossal failures, the testing of some friendships and a bucket of miscellaneous disappointments, knee scrapes and cloudy days.

-About a decade ago, I made a slight lane change in my work.
-Although I still did strategy and high end executive coaching with senior leaders, business owners and entrepreneurs, I lowered the age of my typical client and I added a very calculated not-for-profit element into my portfolio.
+Then, about a decade and half ago, I made a slight lane change in my work.
+Although I still did strategy and high-end executive coaching with senior leaders, business owners and entrepreneurs, I lowered the age of my typical client and I added a very calculated not-for-profit element into my portfolio.
 Both were done with thoughtful intentionality.
-For example some of the NFPs I currently help as a board member are: Q/Axiom, Praxis, Paradigm Project, POTSC, Cobblestone Project, and WorkMatters.
+I joined a few boards at the tip of the faith and culture influence arrow (like Praxis and Q) to keep my mind sharp and my heart soft.

-Well, actually I made another shift about 10 years ago.
-I began taking ownership in a number of businesses ranging from sports talk radio to health care.
+Well, actually I made two shifts around that time.
+I also began taking ownership in a number of businesses ranging from sports media to home delivery to analytics.
 That was more accidental than intentional but it has allowed me to not just be a coach or consultant and become more of an owner operator.
+I love getting to work in both spaces (coach/consultant and owner/operator), and I still get to produce a lot of content as well.

-I have lived in beautiful Northwest Arkansas for 27 years.
+I have lived in beautiful Northwest Arkansas for 35 years.
 We have four distinct seasons (used to), clear cold rivers, mini mountains and just enough development for an occasional traffic jam.
-I have watched first hand as Wal-Mart took over the world.
-We don’t mind because it has made our spot on Google Earth a fantastic place to live.
-Karen still puts up with me and calls me her husband and we have 3 adult children.
+Thanks to the Waltons we have hundreds of miles of bike trails and more social culture than a place our size should have.
+Karen still puts up with me and calls me her husband, and our three adult children are now married.
 I have the job I designed, which means on tough Fridays, I have no one to gripe to other than myself.
 My only real complaint is I wish I could fish just a bit more.
 But there again, I need to look into the mirror and tell my boss.
+But make no mistake, I love my work and the folks I get to journey alongside.

 © 2018 | Steve Graves